 Beyond this, the team was at the mercy of the Old Intourist Hotel dining room and it’s neon pink “bologna” type sausage that passed for breakfast meat, scrawny chicken that was virtually inedible, and pelmeni (Russian dumplings) for dinner.

 A situation common among expats is being homesick for home food.
 It isn’t always easy to get to a restaurant and decipher a menu in a foreign language.
-After a hard day of work, not all expats want to hassle with the language and culture barriers that present themselves at every turn.
+After a hard day of work, not all expats want the hassle with the language and culture barriers that present themselves at every turn.

 Sometimes you just want to go home and relax, even if you have to go hungry to do it.